 The Peace Region is a prime area for producing exceptional quality grass seeds.
-As one of Canada’s most northern farming regions, we benefit from long daylight hours during the summer, allowing for the production of crops which require a high number of growing degree days.
+As one of Canada’s most northern farming regions, we benefit from long daylight hours during the summer, allowing for the production of crops that require a high number of growing degree days.

 |Types of Crops & Food